Identification of relevant subtypes via preweighted sparse clustering: Methods

-We also applied our supervised sparse clustering, sparse clustering, semi-supervised clustering, and clustering on the (first five) principal component scores to the OPPERA case-control data and the prospective cohort data.
-We let $k=3$ for the case-control data and $k=2$ for the prospective cohort data.
-Both data sets were randomly partitioned into a training set and a test set with an equal number of chronic TMD cases (or cases of first-onset TMD) in both partitions.
+We also applied our supervised sparse clustering, sparse clustering, preweighted sparse clustering, semi-supervised clustering, and clustering on the (first five) principal component scores to the OPPERA data.
+We let $k=2$ for each method.
+To verify that associations between clusters and first-onset TMD are not the results of overfitting, the data set was randomly partitioned into a training set and a test set with an equal number of cases of first-onset TMD in both partitions.
+To identify the ``most significant'' predictors of first-onset TMD before applying supervised sparse clustering and semi-supervised clustering, the association between each feature and first-onset TMD was evaluated by calculating the univariate Cox score for each feature.
+See \citet{dB02} or \citet{BT04} for more information.
 Each clustering method was applied to the training data and a lasso model \citep{rT96, FHT10} was fit to the training data to predict the resulting clusters.
 This lasso model was then used to predict the clusters on the test data.
-The association between the clusters predicted by each of these methods and chronic TMD was again evaluated by calculating the odds ratios and performing chi-square tests, and the association between the predicted clusters and first-onset TMD was evaluated by fitting a Cox proportional hazards model.
+The association between the predicted clusters and first-onset TMD was evaluated by fitting a Cox proportional hazards model on the test data.
+Note that the test data was not used to identify the features associated with first-onset TMD nor to identify the initial clusters, so any association between the predicted clusters on the test data and first-onset TMD cannot be explained by overfitting.